The poem “No Men Are Foreign" by James Kirkup

 10. Or sleep, and strength that can be won

-👉 He says that they sleep like us and gain strength.
+👉 He says that they sleep like us and gain strength to face life's challenges.

 11. By love.
 In every land is common life

-👉 He explains that love gives strength, and life everywhere is similar.
+👉 He explains that love gives people emotional strength, and life in every country follows similar patterns and experiences.

 12. That all can recognise and understand.

-👉 He adds that this common life can be recognized and understood by everyone.
+👉 He says that these shared experiences of life can easily be understood and recognized by everyone.

 🔹 Stanza -4: